Now lastly, just to talk briefly about secondary headaches.

 can sometimes cause an associated headache for patients.

-Central venous thrombosis is when you have a clot
+Cerebral venous thrombosis is when you have a clot

 in the central venous system of your brain.

 This is most classically associated with elevated estrogenic states